shanemckenney/gemini-ai-student-intervention-system/README.md

 Use the following template when working with the system:

-Student Name:
+Student Name: John Doe
-Current Course:
+Current Course: Core 2

 Issue:
+(Example: failed exam twice, missing assignments, disengaged, attendance drop, etc.)

 Recent Behavior:
+(What you’ve observed – attitude, participation, effort, communication)

 Performance Data:

-Context:

-What I’m Considering (optional):
+(Scores, attempts, assignments missing, attendance, etc.)

+Context (if any):
+(Job, family, tech issues, prior conversations, mindset concerns, etc.)

+What I’m Considering: Walk through his daily schedule, see where we can get study time in.
+On drive to work?
+While getting ready, using the canvas app, etc

+(Optional – what you think might be going on or what you want to try)

 ---